mitgar14/etl-workshop-2/README.md

 - **winner**: A boolean indicating whether the nominee won the award (True/False).

-## Generate your Google Drive Auth file 🔑
+## Generate your Google Drive Auth file (`client_secrets.json`) 🔑

-aaaa
+To learn how to generate a `client_secrets.json` file, you can follow [the following guide](https://github.com/mitgar14/etl-workshop-2/blob/main/docs/guides/drive_api.md).
+This guide explains step by step how to generate the authentication key to use the Google Drive API via PyDrive 2 in your *Store* script.

+In case you receive an **error 400 - redirect_uri_mismatch**, you can follow the [next page](https://elcuaderno.notion.site/Solucionado-Acceso-bloqueado-La-solicitud-de-esta-app-no-es-v-lida-Google-Drive-API-106a9368866a8037b597ecdec3346405?pvs=4).

 ## Run the project <img src="https://github.com/user-attachments/assets/99bffef1-2692-4cb8-ba13-d6c8c987c6dd" alt="Running code" width="30px"/>